Lebanon Lebanon

 Statistical Snapshot

-According to the Central Administration of Statistics, the Consumer Price Index increased by 147.6 percent in January 2021 compared to January 2020, registering its seventh consecutive triple-digit increase since July 2020.[8]
+According to the Central Administration of Statistics, the Consumer Price Index increased by 147.6 percent in January 2021 compared to January 2020, registering its seventh consecutive triple-digit increase since July 2020.
+The annual inflation rate increased from 2.9 percent in 2019 to 84.9 percent in 2020 then to 154.8 percent and 171.2 percent in 2021 and 2022 consequently[8]

-Current account deficit was estimated at 23.9 percent of GDP in 2019 at $11.72 bn and projected to drop to 13.7 percent and 9.4 percent in 2020 and 2021, respectively.[6]
+Current account deficit was estimated at -27.9 percent of GDP in 2019 which dropped to -17.2 percent in 2021 and increased to -28.8 in 2022.[12]

 To achieve fiscal consolidation, the government planned to take measures to reduce expenditures and enhance revenues, as expressed in its Plan.
-In addition to the reduction in debt service as a result of a foreseeable restructuring, reduction in expenditures includes limiting the budgetary transfers made to the Electricité du Liban (EDL) and lowering the wage bill by halting recruitment and revisiting employees’ benefits packages, in addition to lowering capital expenditures from 6 percent in 2019 to 2 percent of total expenditures in the 2020 budget.
-On the other hand, revenue-enhancing measures include improving collection of taxes and increasing VAT, which currently stands at 11 percent.[9]
+In addition to the reduction in debt service as a result of a foreseeable restructuring, the reduction in expenditures includes limiting the budgetary transfers made to the Electricité du Liban (EDL) and lowering the wage bill by halting recruitment and revisiting employees’ benefits packages, in addition to lowering capital expenditures from 6 percent in 2019 to 2 percent of total expenditures in the 2020 budget.
+On the other hand, revenue-enhancing measures include improving the collection of taxes and increasing VAT, which stood at 11 percent.[9]
 In 2019, the wage bill absorbed 39 percent of total expenditure, while transfers to EDL and interest payments amounted to 10 percent, and 32 percent of total expenditures, respectively.[10]

 In addition to IMF aid and advisory assistance, Lebanon continues to strive to access the financial commitments made under CEDRE – the Conference for Economic Development and Reform through Enterprises – especially with regard to infrastructure investment.
-Government formation and fiscal reforms are needed to unlock CEDRE financing consisting of USD 10.2 billion in loans and USD 860 million in grants.[9]
+Government formation and fiscal reforms are needed to unlock CEDRE financing of USD 10.2 billion in loans and USD 860 million in grants.[9]

-This overview was last updated in April 2021.
+This overview was last updated in November 2023.
 Priority is given to the latest available official data published by national statistical offices and/or public institutions.

 Sources:

 [2] The World Bank.
-2021.
+2023.
 World Development Indicators.
-[ONLINE] Available at: https://databank.worldbank.org/source/world-development-indicators [Accessed 13 April 2021].
+[ONLINE] Available at: https://databank.worldbank.org/source/world-development-indicators [Accessed 23 August 2023].

 [3] United Nations High Commissioner for Refugees (UNHCR).
-2021.
-Lebanon Operational Environment.
-[ONLINE] Available at: http://reporting.unhcr.org/node/2520 [Accessed 13 April 2021].
+2023.
+UNHCR Data.
+[ONLINE] Available at: https://www.unhcr.org/what-we-do/reports-and-publications/unhcr-data [Accessed 15 October 2023].

 [5] United Nations Development Programme (UNDP).
 March 2021.
 March Economic Watch